maubanel/UE5-CPP-TLDR/README.md

 ## CPP Coding Hints
 * Forward declare in the `.h` and include in the `.cpp` to speed up compile times and limit cross reference errors
 * Initialize variables using the initilazation methode so use `int32 X{5};` instead of `int32 X = 5;`
+* Use bitfields for booleans `uint8 bIsFoo:1` if there are lots of booleans in a class/struct but then you cannot initialize without c++ 20 (not supported in Unreal)